View our Full Range of

 Today, we have local subsidiaries in 15 countries and trusted partners in over 30 countries, with our business spanning six continents.
 Our products are used across many industries by the world’s largest international blue-chip companies; Coca-Cola, DHL, Toyota, Jaguar Land Rover, IBM, to name just a few.
 Despite the scale of our operation, we design and manufacture everything at our HQ in the UK, giving us complete control over quality, with extensive custom-built testing equipment that goes above and beyond industry standards.

-One of our recent concerns has been addressing the lack of a Code of Practice for Safety Barriers in workplace environments.
+One of our recent concerns has been addressing the lack of a Code of Practice for Safety Guardrails in workplace environments.
 With our passion and knowledge of the subject, we have set about rectifying this problem.

 Working closely with the British Standards Institute (BSI), and drawing upon our network with the biggest blue-chip companies in the world, we pulled together an expert steering group.
 We then sponsored, and were the technical authors of PAS 13.